dubravkaD/recipes/README.md

 # Recipes

+This is school project build with Ionic/Angular and Firebase REST API.
+It is simple app for managing recipes.

 ## Overview

 Recipes is a comprehensive platform for discovering, managing, and sharing recipes.
 Users can add, edit, and delete recipes.
 The app also supports user registration and login, enabling personalized experiences.